Table of Contents

 TIP: Always hire a public adjuster for a cast iron pipe claim

 Because of how many claims are denied, there is a class action law suit that has been filed.
-So many people have experienced this problem that insurance companies are scrambling to stem the tide of claims and minimize their losses by denying claims and re-writing policies to exclude coverage for this very problem.
+Because so many people have experienced the cast iron problem, insurance companies are scrambling to stem the tide of claims and minimize their losses.

-To top it off many policy rates are increasing, and providing minimal stop-gap coverage for the issue that does little more than put a bandaid on it.
+To top it off many policy rates are increasing, and providing minimal stop-gap coverage.

 Be CarefulThey are instead framing policyholder claims as fraudulent and using that to justify the denial of claims.